Last update: 17.09.2024 08:34

 Do you have high illness or accident costs?

 You can claim self-funded expenses for medically necessary services as a tax deduction.
 The chargeable costs include expenses for doctors, dentists and prescribed medication, glasses and contact lenses, medically prescribed hospital and spa stays and curative treatments as well as for nursing care costs.
 Many do not know that in addition to the doctor and medication costs they have paid for themselves, the deductible in health insurance and the paid deductible also belong.
-From these costs you must deduct reimbursements that third parties have paid.
-Incidentally, everything that falls under cosmetic surgery is not deductible.
+From dYou must deduct reimbursements paid by third parties from these costs.
+Incidentally, anything that falls under cosmetic surgery is not deductible.

 Do you have additional costs due to a disability?